 Breast augmentation, also known as mammoplasty, is a surgical enhancement procedure to accentuate the size and shape of a woman's breasts.
-While breast augmentation will make the breasts larger, the surgery will not move the breasts closer together or lift sagging breasts.
-Breast augmentation is tremendous help to patients who desire a fuller profile, who have lost breast volume due to pregnancy or nursing, or who have undergone breast reconstruction and want to gain a more natural look again.
+While augmentation will make the breasts larger, the surgery will not move the breasts closer together or lift sagging breasts.
+Breast augmentation is helpful to patients who desire a fuller profile, who have lost breast volume due to pregnancy or nursing, or who have undergone breast reconstruction and want to gain a more natural look.

 Reasons for Considering Breast Augmentation:

 Enhance body shape if breasts are too small.